AMSP-04/NETN-CBRN/NETN-CBRN.md

 ```

-A `CBRN_Release` event triggers the start of a CBRN related event and indicates parameters used to initiate the modelling of a `CBRN_Hazard`.
-As contamination spreads in the environment, the `CBRN_Hazard` objects are updated and simulated platforms located in CBRN-affected regions are contaminated and lifeforms are exposed.
+A `CBRN_Release` event triggers the start of a CBRN-related event and indicates parameters used to initiate the modelling of a `CBRN_Hazard`.
+As contamination spreads in the environment, the `CBRN_Hazard` objects are updated, simulated platforms located in CBRN-affected regions are contaminated, and lifeforms are exposed.

 ```mermaid
 classDiagram